The 10 Best TV Shows on Netflix Right Now

 You might have passed this show by when it came out under its original name, Scrotal Recall.
 But let us tell you something: Lovesick is an antidote to what ails you.
 It all starts when Dyan (Johnny Flynn) has to let his former lovers know that he has a sexually transmitted disease.
 What comes next is a dressing down of each of those relationships, one by one, and their absolute worst moments.
 Rounding out the cast are his two friends Evie and Luke (played by Antonia Thomas and Daniel Ings, respectively).
 Lovesick is a heartfelt romp into relationship dysfunction and the things we do for love and intimate connection.

 Most people have already seen, loved, and raved about BoJack Horseman, but not enough of them tuned into the single season of Tuca & Bertie from the animator of the former.
 Lisa Hanawalt’s relatable yet delightfully whimsical series, drawn in her signature style, featured some of your favorite performers, like Ali Wong and Tiffany Haddish, who led a voice cast that included Richard E. Grant, Reggie Watts, Steven Yuen, Awkwafina, Isabella Rosselini, Tessa Thompson, Laverne Cox, Tig Notaro, and more.
-Though it was canceled after its initial run, it’s still worth digging into for its exploration of friendship and city living between toucan Tuca and songbird Bertie.
+Though it was canceled after its initial run on Netflix, it's been picked up for a second season on Adult Swim that's set to air in 2021.